abhinavbibek/tryhackme-labs/02-tryhackme-paths/cybersecurity101/search_skills.md

 - Many users reuse passwords across multiple sites
 - Even hashed passwords can sometimes be cracked

-**Important points:**
-- Used for awareness and OSINT
-- Not for hacking, but for understanding breach impact

 ---
 ## CVE (Common Vulnerabilities and Exposures)